Beyond Diagnosis: Evaluating Multimodal LLMs for Pathology Localization in Chest Radiographs: Methods

 \subsection{CheXlocalize Dataset}

 The CheXlocalize dataset includes chest radiograph images collected from Stanford Hospital in both inpatient and outpatient settings~\citep{chexpert}.
 The dataset contains expert radiologist annotations for the localization of 10 distinct findings~\citep{Saporta2022-lo}.
 These ground-truth annotations come in the form of pixel-wise segmentation maps, enabling precise benchmarking.
 The validation and test splits of this dataset consist of 234 radiographs from 200 patients and 668 radiographs from 500 patients, respectively.
-Here, we use the validation split for initial experimentation and report final results using the test split.
-The image counts by pathology and view position in the validation and test splits are contained in the Appendix.
+All results reported in the current study are based on the test split.
+The image counts by pathology and view position are contained in the Appendix.

 The 10 classes annotated in CheXlocalize are Atelectasis, Cardiomegaly, Consolidation, Edema, Enlarged Cardiomediastinum, Lung Lesion, Lung Opacity, Pleural Effusion, Pneumothorax, and Support Devices.
 In this work, we include the first 9 classes, excluding Support Devices to focus exclusively on pathology localization.
 Our evaluation encompasses both frontal (anterior-posterior and posterior-anterior) and lateral view radiographs available in this dataset for a comprehensive assessment.
 We compare our results on the test split to an expert human benchmark and a convolutional neural network (CNN) baseline reported alongside the dataset in \cite{Saporta2022-lo}.
 Both the ground truth annotations and the human benchmarking assessment were performed by radiologists, where the benchmarking effectively quantifies a performance ceiling of inter-reader variability.
 Specifically, ground truth annotations were performed by two board-certified radiologists.
 Three separate radiologists then also performed annotations, which were compared to the ground truth annotations to create the human performance benchmark.
 The CNN baseline consists of a DenseNet121~\citep{densenet} classification model trained on CheXpert.
 Localization predictions were obtained through a GradCAM-based~\citep{gradcam} saliency pipeline.
 As detailed below, we compare the MLLMs to the `hit rate' performance metric for the human and CNN benchmarks, which was quantified by \cite{Saporta2022-lo} as whether the most representative point identified by the CNN saliency method or human benchmark annotations fell within the ground truth segmentation.